hypherionmc/fdd-docs/installation/empty-config.md

     enabled = false
     #Command Prefix.
 For example ?weather clear
     prefix = "?"
+    #Should command replies be deleted automatically or not
+    keepReplies = false
+    #Should the original message that was sent to trigger the command be deleted automatically or not
+    keepOriginal = false
     #You can leave this empty, or enter the channel ID's (surrounded by "") of channels where linked commands can be used
     allowedChannels = []
     #List of command permissions